https://www.deakin.edu.au/__data/assets/image/0003/2486100/38316_graduate-certificate-of-sustainability_hero.jpg

 Course overview

 Humanity is placing increasing pressure on the environment through growing consumption, resource use, and the increased degradation of natural capital.
-Issues of sustainability are complex and the need for skilled professionals capable of developing appropriate cost-effective and targeted solutions to these challenges are crucial for our future.
+Issues of sustainability are complex and the need for skilled professionals capable of developing cost-effective and targeted solutions to these challenges is crucial for our future.

-During the Graduate Certificate of Sustainability you will build a solid understanding of issues in sustainability, environmental science and global change.
+In the Graduate Certificate of Sustainability, you will build a solid understanding of issues in sustainability, environmental science and global change.
 You will develop tools to measure and report on complex sustainability challenges and identify solutions that balance environmental, social and economic considerations.
-Gain a world-class degree from a university ranked in the top 1% globally for ecology* and kick-start your career making a positive impact on the world.
+Gain a world-class degree from a university ranked 66th globally for sustainability* and kick-start your career making a positive impact on the world.

 Read More